Migrate from overlayering to extensions

 Consider that some customizations will require either a request to Microsoft to enable extensibility or significant refactoring of the customization so that it can be done through extensibility.
-Both these scenarios will increase the estimates for migrating the solution.
+Both of these scenarios will increase the estimates for migrating the solution.

 Customization that drives what are referred to as intrusive changes is often more complex to convert to extensions.
 For these changes, you must consider what is the correct way to approach the customization.
 Here are some examples of these changes:

-- Customizations that request inline delegates
+- Customizations that request inline delegates.

-- Customizations of complex classes or methods such as SalesLinetype
+- Customizations of complex classes or methods such as SalesLinetype.

-- Changes to method signatures
+- Changes to method signatures.

-- Additions of inventory dimensions
+- Additions of inventory dimensions.

-- Changes to report definitions and report data provider classes
+- Changes to report definitions and report data provider classes.

-- Intrusive changes to forms
+- Intrusive changes to forms.